 Section 8.
 Tennessee University Faculty Senates Representative.
 The Faculty Senate President is the voting representative to the Tennessee University Faculty Senates (TUFS).
-There shall also be a representative of the campus faculties elected by the Faculty Senate Executive Council to serve a two-year term on the Tennessee University Faculty Senates who shall also attend the TUFS meetings.
+There shall also be a representative of the campus faculties elected by the Faculty Senate Executive Council to serve a three-year term on the Tennessee University Faculty Senates who shall also attend the TUFS meetings.
+TUFS is a body representing each of the faculties of the public institutions across the state of Tennessee.
 The representative's term of office begins on July 1 following election.
-The representative will attend TUFS meetings and serve as a voting member for the campus if the Faculty Senate President is not able to attend a meeting.
-The TUFS representative will attend and report on activities of TUFS to the Faculty Senate Executive Council and the Faculty Senate as requested.
+The representative will attend and report on the meetings of TUFS to the Faculty Senate Executive Council and the Faculty Senate.
+The representative will serve as a voting member for the campus if the Faculty Senate President is not able to attend a meeting.

 Section 9.
 COIA Representative.
-The Faculty Senate has two voting representatives to the Coalition on Intercollegiate Athletics (COIA), the Faculty Senate President and a second representative elected by the Faculty Senate Executive Council to serve a two-year term.
+The Faculty Senate has two voting representatives to the Coalition on Intercollegiate Athletics (COIA), the Faculty Senate President and a second representative elected by the Faculty Senate Executive Council to serve a three-year term.
 The representative's term of office begins on July 1 following election.
 The representative will attend COIA meetings and serve as a voting member for the campus if the Faculty Senate President is not able to attend the annual meeting.

-The COIA representative will attend and report on activities of COIA to the Faculty Senate Executive Council and the Faculty Senate as requested.
+The COIA representative will attend and report on activities of COIA to the Faculty Senate Executive Council and the Faculty Senate.

 Section 10.
 Faculty Representative to the UTK Advisory Board.
 A representative of the UTK campus faculty will be elected by the Faculty Senate to serve a two-year term on the UTK Campus Advisory Board.
-Nominees will be solicited by the Committee on Nominations and Appointments during the fall semester prior to the term of appointment.
-Up to two nominees will be presented for election by the full Faculty Senate for election at the February meeting (in alternate years) to help avoid potential conflicts that could result from having a faculty representative who has supervisory responsibilities over a student representative.
+Nominees will be solicited by the Committee on Nominations and Appointments .
+Up to two nominees will be presented for election by the full Faculty Senate for election in the spring (in alternate years) to help avoid potential conflicts that could result from having a faculty representative who has supervisory responsibilities over a student representative.
 The faculty representative's term of office begins on July 1 following election.
 The representative will attend and report to the Faculty Senate Executive Council and the Faculty Senate as needed.
 If for any reason a representative is not able to complete the term, the Faculty Senate Executive Council shall appoint an individual to complete the remainder of the term.